 If you’re experiencing pain, tingling, or numbness in your toes or at the ball of your foot, it may be caused by a neuroma.
 The providers at Lincoln Park Podiatry, with locations in the Chicago communities of Lincoln Park and Lakeview, has extensive experience in diagnosing and treating neuromas.
-They often recommends a quick and minimally invasive surgical technique using the KobyGard™ system.
 Call for your appointment today or use their convenient online scheduling service.

 A neuroma in your foot — often called Morton’s neuroma — is the enlargement of a nerve commonly found between the bases of the second and third toes at the ball of the foot.
 As the nerve enlarges and is “pinched” by ligaments and other structures in your foot, it becomes irritated.
 Some patients describe the discomfort as feeling like there’s a stone in their shoe while others report numbness in the toes or the ball of the foot, burning pain, or an uncomfortable electric sensation in the area.
 The symptoms typically occur while you’re walking and may decrease when you massage or rub the painful area.

 While it’s not really clear what causes a neuroma, various conditions can increase your risk of developing one, including:

 Structural issues such as a highly arched or flat foot can also cause formation of a neuroma by creating instability in the toe joints.
 Wearing shoes with heels higher than two inches also increases your risk.